keu/docs/astro/modify-cluster.md

 ---
-sidebar_label: 'Supported modifications'
-title: "Supported cluster modifications"
+sidebar_label: 'Modify a cluster'
+title: "Modify a cluster"
 id: modify-cluster
 description: Learn what changes are supported on existing Astro clusters.
 ---

-New clusters on Astro are created with a default configuration that is suitable for the majority of use cases.
+New clusters on Astro are created with a default configuration that is suitable for standard use cases.
 However, your organization might need modifications to an existing cluster to meet specific business requirements.
-For example, if you have a new set of DAGs that require significantly more CPU and memory than your existing workloads, you might need to modify a cluster on AWS to run `m5.8xlarge` nodes instead of `m5.4xlarge` nodes.
-You might also want to modify a cluster's maximum node count from the default of 20 to better fit your expected workload.

 The following are some of the cluster and Deployment-level modifications that require Astronomer support and can't be completed in the Cloud UI or with the Astro CLI:

 - [Create a new cluster](create-cluster.md).
 - Delete a cluster.
 - Create a new node pool.
 This enables a new worker type for all Deployments in the cluster.
-See [AWS worker node pools](resource-reference-aws.md#worker-node-pools), [Azure worker node pools](resource-reference-azure.md#deployment-worker-node-pools), and [GCP worker node pools](resource-reference-gcp.md#deployment-worker-node-pools).
+See [Cluster settings reference](https://docs.astronomer.io/astro/category/cluster-settings-reference).
 - Update an existing worker node pool, including its node instance type or maximum node count.
 - Create a VPC connection or a transit gateway connection between a cluster and a target VPC.
 See [Connect Astro to external data sources](https://docs.astronomer.io/astro/category/connect-astro).

-## Prerequisites

 To modify a cluster, you'll need the following: